 To make Orange Ice Cream, make the orange syrup base and then mix with the milk of your choice and freeze.
 We used whole milk here but it is just as good with Oat, Almond or Soy Milk if you prefer dairy-free.

-With an ice cream maker, Orange Ice Cream is simple, preservative free and requires just a little bit of planning.
-I recommend the Andrew James as a starter ice cream maker but you can also get an attachment for your KitchenAid Stand Mixer.
+With an ice cream maker, Orange Ice Cream is simple, preservative-free and requires just a little bit of planning.
+I recommend a £20 or £30 ice cream maker as a starter but you can also get an attachment for your KitchenAid Stand Mixer.
 However, you don’t need an ice cream maker (see Tip below).